Audit stores

 // Flamingock Spring Boot auto-configuration will pick this up automatically

-Spring Boot's auto-configuration will automatically register these target systems with Flamingock.
+Spring Boot's auto-configuration will automatically register these audit stores with Flamingock.

 For more details, see Spring Boot Integration.